CydVilla/Star-Wars/README.md

 ### MVP/PostMVP

 The functionality will then be divided into two separate lists: MPV and PostMVP.
-Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP
-*These are examples only.
-Replace with your own MVP features.*

 - Find an API with ample data
 - Create a button that extract's data from the API randomly